 There is one easement on the ranch.
 It is a buried gas line and is on the far eastern edge of the ranch.

-Equipment and furniture available with an acceptable contract:
+Equipment and furniture available with separate personal property contract:

 2003 John Deere Dozer D-4